dhogaza/os8pip/README.md

 Not that there's anything wrong with OS/8 TECO, I was one of those who got the first version going (PS/8 TECO) and sent it to DEC...

-Device files with the default extensions (.rk05, .dsk, .tu56, .dt8) are automatically recognized but can be overridden with the switches --rk05, --dsk, --tu56, --dt8.
+Device files with the default extensions .rk05, .dsk, .tu56, or .dt8 are automatically recognized but can be overridden with the switches --rk05, --dsk, --tu56, --dt8.